zzstbsm/CashFlow/app/src/main/java/com/zhengzhou/cashflow/navigation/README_NavigationApp.md

 Manages the profile.
 So far it is empty.

 ### `WalletEdit`
 Screen that handles the initialization of a new wallet or the edit of an old one.
+One can select the icon, name, initial amount in the wallet, creation date, currency and set the budget.

 ### `WalletOverview`
-Shows all the details of a single wallet.
+Shows all the details of a single wallet with a short list of the most recent transactions and the current amount in it.

 ### `TransactionEdit`
 Screen that handles a transition (add or edit) and saves it in the database.

 ### `TransactionReport`
+Screen that summarize one transaction: it contains the description of the transaction, its wallet, category and tags.